 This is a useful plugin for high lighting source code.
 If you are a developer like me and want to share code snippets then you will find this plugin useful.
 It displays your code in a nice highlighted box.
 You can change the style of the box.
 The plugin supports around 15 programming languages.

 This plugin allows you to add share buttons on your blog articles.
 It allows your site visitors to share your content over different social networks.
 It currently supports several social networks including Twitter, Facebook, Linkedin and Pinterest.
 It even shows you how many users shared a particular blog.

 This plugin allows you to submit your blog posts to Google, Bing, Yahoo and other search engines.
 It does this by automatically generating sitemap files.
 It also automatically informs search engines in case blog posts change.

-This plugins replaces the next/previous links on your blog with automatic scrolling.
-When the user reaches the end of the page, the next set of blogs posts are automatically displayed.
+This plugin replaces the next/previous links on your blog with automatic scrolling.
+When the user reaches the end of the page, the next set of blog posts are automatically displayed.
 The user can view all your blog posts on one page.

 This plugin allows you to embed photo galleries inside your blog posts.
 It allows fine grained control over gallery style.
 It also allows setting meta information for gallery images.

 This plugin allows you to submit your WordPress blog post to a large number of social networks. e.g Twitter, Linkedin and Facebook.
 The plugin has excellent documentation on how to connect social network accounts to your WordPress blog.
 It also gives a lot of options for posting to social networks. e.g you can choose to include images in your twitter posts.

 WordPress has thousands of plugins.
 You can find several plugins that perform a required functions. e.g there are dozens of plugins for sharing on socials networks.
 Finding the right plugin for the job usually involves trial and error.
 You may have to try out several plugins before finding the one that best matches your requirements.